simioyin222/120-hours/README.md

 #### as sttated and put in my last piucture i am currently working through getting the home page up and running essentriall once i have learned and done that the rest should be pretty easy and addiung any features itss mainlky a issue of naming convenctions and where the app is reading/locating them

+### first morning vommit still working on fixing and algithinbg all elemets proferly to view on mobile and web but web for now so i can better visually develop